leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Aggregation:** The scores from these risk factors will be combined into a single pseudo-entropy value.
 Laplace smoothing will be applied to ensure a stable, non-zero score even for queries with no detected ambiguity signals.
-- **Implementation note:** The initial heuristic uses a shared normalizer for token casing and punctuation.
-Ambiguous entity matching applies conservative singularization (shared text utils) and uses `regex` word boundaries to avoid partial matches.
+- **Implementation note:** The heuristic uses a shared normaliser for token casing and punctuation.
+Ambiguous entity matching applies conservative singularisation (shared text utils) and uses `regex` word boundaries to avoid partial matches.
 Pronouns and vague terms carry unit weight, ambiguous entities count double, and Laplace smoothing adds one to the total.
-  Antecedent resolution is deferred to model-based providers.
+The antecedent check splits the input into sentences, looks for capitalised tokens and definite noun phrases in the current or previous sentence, and only applies the unresolved-pronoun bonus when no candidate is present.
+Full resolution remains deferred to model-based providers.

 #### Model-backed option (AmbiguityClassifierOnnx)